rackerlabs/rackspace-how-to/content/office-365/office-365-faq.md

 #### Where do I access my Office 365 account?

-Log in to the [Office 365 Control Panel](https://office365.cp.rackspace.com) to manage users and licenses, open chat support, and create support tickets.
+Log in to the [Office 365 Control Panel](https://office365.cp.rackspace.com) with your Global Administrator credentials to manage users and licenses, open chat support, and create support tickets.

 To manage other settings, such as the Exchange Admin Center or the Security and Compliance center, click **Office 365 Admin Center** on the left sidebar.
 This action automatically logs you in to the Office 365 Admin Center.

 #### What are the system requirements to run Office 365?